-Ref Page Policy/ Proposed modification Reason Paragraph this is largely positive, the policy is reliant upon individual travel choices which are difficult to change without genuine alternative provision that is both accessible and affordable to residents and visitors alike.
+Reason To reflect comments CSPub_3 and 4 Norfolk Constabulary; CSPub_10 and 11 James Paget University Hospital Trust; CSPub_10/11 James Paget University Hospital Trust; to reflect the latest stage Proposed modification this is largely positive, the policy is reliant upon individual travel choices which are difficult to change without genuine alternative provision that is both accessible and affordable to residents and visitors alike.
 Therefore the policy is predicted as having a range of positive and uncertain effects upon these objectives.
 Going forward, alternative uses to the car should be monitored to ascertain people's travelling choices and the effectiveness of the policy.
-AM22 100 to Policy CS15 supporting Delete text from paragraph 4.15.2 as follows: To reflect comments CSPub_3 and 4 Norfolk Constabulary; 102 text 4.15.2 The term 'community facilities' is wide-ranging and can include the following amongst other things:Schools, colleges and other educational facilities CSPub_10 and 11 James Paget University Hospital Trust; CSPub 10/11 James Paget Pa Libraries and community centres Doctors and dental surgeries medical and advice centres hosnitals and hosnices University Hospital Trust; to reflect the latest stage ge 269 Police stations Child care centres of 28 Youth clubsSport and recreational facilities 6 Replace text in paragraph 4.15.6 and 4.15.7 as follows: 4.15.7 Strategic community facility schemes will be developed in partnership with organisations such as the James Paget University Hospitals NHS Foundation Trust, Great Yarmouth and Waveney PCT HealthEast and Norfolk County Council.
+Delete text from paragraph 4.15.2 as follows: 4.15.2 The term 'community facilities' is wide-ranging and can include the following amongst other things: Schools, colleges and other educational facilities Libraries and community centres Doctors and dental surgeries, medical and advice centres, hospitals and hospices Police stations Child care centres Youth clubs Sport and recreational facilities Replace text in paragraph 4.15.6 and 4.15.7 as follows: Sport and recreational facilities 4.15.7 Strategic community facility schemes will be developed in partnership with organisations such as the James Paget University Hospitals NHS Foundation Trust, Great Yammouth and Waveney PCT HealthEast and Norfolk County Council.
 If appropriate, allocations for strategic community facilities may be made in the Development Policies and Site Allocations Local Plan Document.
 4.15.7 A full list of strategic community facility schemes to be delivered over the plan period can be found in Appendix 5 Appendix 4.
-Delete Sustainability Appraisal summary as follows: Policy CS15 is expected to have largely positive effects upon Access to Key Services (5) and Traffic (12)
+Delete Sustainability Appraisal summary as follows: Delete Sustainability Appraisal summary as follows: Policy/ Paragraph Policy CS15 supporting text Page 100 to 102 Ref AM22 Page 271 of 294